tomaszkrupa1/react-meteor-map/README.md

 ### If we had more time...

-If we had more time we'd like to replace the slide buttons with a slider.
+If we had more time we'd like to replace the toggles with a slider, as it's more appropriate for the data being displayed.